asha23/arlo-framework-laravel-mix/README.md

 3. WordPress Packagist - Keep your plugins up to date by running ```composer update```

 4. Uses Laravel Mix in the base theme included.
 This is a simple way to manage all your build dependencies.

+5. There is a core functionality plugin included which strips out a lot of useless WordPress bloat.
+This is optional.

+6. The base theme is extremely bare bones.
+It's more of an approach template than an actual theme.
+Useful if you do a lot of theme creation from scratch.
+Otherwise it should probably be removed.

 ## Notes